 Average Click Through Rate (CTR) across paid digital channels

 CTRs vary depending on what type of digital ad it is, as well as how strong the call to action is, but in general PPC ads (1-5%) will generate the highest CTR, followed by larger rich media display (1-3%), social ads (0.20-0.80%) and finally standard IAB display banners (0.05-0.10%).

 How do I improve my ad's Click Through Rate (CTR)?

 There are a number of ways to improve the CTR of your campaign or ad.
 We will focus on some of the key actions you can make to increase the percentage of impressions that result in users clicking on your ad.

-Buying method or optimisation setup: this might be an obvious one, but in most DSPs or buying platforms these days, you can set up your campaign so that the DSP will automatically bid for inventory or users who will most likely click on your ad.
+Buying method or optimization setup: this might be an obvious one, but in most DSPs or buying platforms these days, you can set up your campaign so that the DSP will automatically bid for inventory or users who will most likely click on your ad.
 In Facebook Business Manager, this involves setting your campaign objective to "Traffic".
-These campaigns will drive low CPCs and higher CTRs than it if were set to deliver against a low CPM or against another non-related metric.
+These campaigns will drive low CPCs and higher CTRs than if they were set to deliver against a low CPM or against another non-related metric.

-Increase your bid: paying more may pay off in the long-run if you are able to find the efficiency sweet-spot of driving more clicks while only paying a little bit more per thousand impressions or per click.
+Increase your bid: paying more may pay off in the long-run if you are able to find the efficiency sweet spot of driving more clicks while only paying a little bit more per thousand impressions or per click.